Emile Smith Rowe misses out on England squad but he has taken his game to another level at Arsenal

 The 21-year-old was instrumental in their improvement last season and has embraced the responsibility of taking the No 10 shirt after signing a new contract with his boyhood club in July.

-Together with Bukayo Saka, he has come to symbolise an exciting new chapter at Arsenal.
-His progress has been rapid, and it is a result of hard work and meticulous attention to detail behind the scenes.
+Together with Bukayo Saka, he has come to symbolise an exciting new chapter.
+His progress, which has accelerated in the new campaign, is a result of hard work and meticulous attention to detail behind the scenes.

 Increasing his goal threat has been a priority.

-Last season, when sitting down with the people close to him to discuss the ways in which he could improve his output, it was noted that others in his position, such as Jack Grealish, Mason Mount and Bruno Fernandes, typically average between two and 3.5 shots per 90 minutes.
+Towards the end of last season, when he sat down with the people close to him to discuss the ways in which he could improve his output, it was noted that others in his position, such as Jack Grealish, Mason Mount and Bruno Fernandes, typically average between two and 3.5 shots per 90 minutes.

 Smith Rowe, by contrast, was down on 0.8 shots per 90 minutes.
 There has been a concerted effort to change that.
 He has focused on getting into the opposition box more and tried to develop a better understanding of when to shoot rather than pass.